nearform/the-fastify-workshop/deck.md

 # Steps 9 & 10: Trying it out

-💡 you need a valid JWT by logging in via the `POST /login` endpoint
+💡 you need a valid JWT by logging in via the `POST /login` route

 #### Hit the user route with a token in the headers